matheus-bona/currency-viewer/readme.md

 ![Alt text](100coverage.png)

-It also has an API endpoint to show all dates and rates stored in db, callable by:
+It also has an API endpoint to show all dates and rates stored in db, callable with GET by:
 ```
  /api/v1/
 ```